-A man or woman who is attracted to people of the other binary gender than themselves.
+A man or woman who is attracted to people of another gender than their own.

 C is for Cisgender

-A description for a person whose gender identity, gender expression, and biological sex all align (e.g., man, masculine, and male).
+A description for a person whose gender identity, gender expression, and sex-assigned-at-birth all align (e.g., man, masculine, and male).

 U is for You!

-Whatever your identity, even as it shifts and evolves, you are welcome in our LGBTQ+ community, and encouraged to explore all aspects of yourself and self-knowing.
+Whatever your identity, even as it shifts and evolves, you are welcome in our LGQA TGNCI community, and encouraged to explore all aspects of yourself and self-knowing.